 - 4. A supervisory board determines the diversity aspects appropriate for the company's management and supervisory bodies and in accordance with the relevant law and best practice recommendations.
 The supervisory board draws up and adopts the Diversity Policy performed with respect to the representation in management and supervisory bodies. - 4.1 The Diversity Policy defines target diversity pursued with respect to the representation in management and supervisory bodies from the perspective of gender, age, professional competences, continuity of the composition of the body and other personal characteristics of the members as appropriate for the company with regards to its characteristics.
 A company implements the Diversity Policy by including the specific objectives and criteria related to diversity aspects in the company's internal acts, which define procedures for the selection of members of the company's management and supervisory bodies and other procedures within the company. - 4.2 The Diversity Policy specifically defines gender diversity targets to be pursued concerning the representation in management and supervisory boards.
-The Policy determines the ratio of both genders in the bodies appropriate for the company, depending on the size of the bodies, the objectives pursued by the company, the impact on the company's selection process for members of the management and supervisory bodies and other company processes. - 4.3 The Diversity Policy sets out specific objectives for each aspect of diversity and for each body separately and sets out how these objectives will be implemented, as well as the implications for human resource procedures and other processes in the company. - 4.4 If a Diversity Policy is not implemented in the company, this is explained in the Corporate Governance Statement.
-The explanation includes an indication of when and how the company will prepare a Diversity Policy.
+The Policy determines the ratio of both genders in the bodies appropriate for the company, depending on the size of the bodies, the objectives pursued by the company, the impact on the company's selection process for members of the management and supervisory bodies and other company processes.
+Companies subject to the first indent of Article 254.b of ZGD-1 must specify in their diversity policy, regarding gender representation, whether they will aim for at least 40% representation of the underrepresented gender among members of the supervisory board or at least 33% representation of the underrepresented gender among members of the management and supervisory boards, including executive directors.
+If the company opts for at least 40% representation of the underrepresented gender among the members of the supervisory board, the diversity policy must also specify the intended level of representation among members of the management bodies and executive directors. - 4.3 The Diversity Policy sets out specific objectives for each aspect of diversity and for each body separately and sets out how these objectives will be implemented, as well as the implications for human resource procedures and other processes in the company. - 4.4 If a Diversity Policy is not implemented in the company, this is explained in the Corporate Governance Statement.
+The explanation includes an indication of when and how the company will prepare a Diversity Policy.3